rose-coste/whitepapers/state_of_union_containers_pt1.md

 With the success and popularity of containers made by Docker, modern operating systems have emerged embracing the container culture.
-These OS’ tend to provide the minimal functionality required to deploy applications along with self-­‐updating and healing properties which are different than standard OS’s today.
+These OS’ tend to provide the minimal functionality required to deploy applications along with self-updating and healing properties which are different than standard OS’s today.
 In doing so, these types of OS have evolved the operating model users are accustomed to by moving away from deploying applications at the application layer to deploying applications inside containers operated by Docker.
-More simply put, applications can be thought of as self-­‐contained binaries that can be moved around environments accordingly based on your requirements of QOS, policy, affinity, replication etc.
+More simply put, applications can be thought of as self-contained binaries that can be moved around environments accordingly based on your requirements of QOS, policy, affinity, replication etc.